AnAverageBeing/kioken/README.md

 # KioKen
 A tcp server with a dashboard.<br>
-Desined to test stresser tools.<br>
+Designed to test stresser tools.<br>

 ## How to use